 These types of caterpillars in Georgia feed on dogwood, hickory, and cherry trees.
 They are often found climbing up tree trunks and branches during daylight hours.

 They spend most of their time at the base of trees, hidden from predators by being tucked away under leaves or bark scales.
-However, they are also known to eat dead leaves falling onto the ground.
+However, they also eat dead leaves falling onto the ground.

 7. Curve-Lined Owlet Moth Caterpillar